Blameless PM Template

 Standard sections

-Customer impact: quantified.
-Number of customers, duration, revenue impact if measurable.
+- Customer impact.
+Quantified blast radius.
+Number of customers, request volume, duration, and revenue impact if measurable.

 Blameless language patterns

-Counterfactual reasoning.
-'What conditions would have prevented this?' rather than 'why did this person fail?'
+- Counterfactual reasoning.
+Ask "what conditions would have prevented this?" rather than "why did this person fail?".
+The first question generates fixes; the second generates defensiveness.

 Sections to drop or modify

-Single root cause.
-Most incidents have multiple contributing factors.
-Listing one ignores the others.
+- Single root cause.
+Drop the singular framing.
+Most incidents have multiple contributing factors, and naming one as "the cause" hides the others that need fixing.

 Sections worth adding